davidvandebunte/davidvandebunte.gitlab.io/jb/notes/organize-notes.md

 notes how to succintly find what you're looking for online.
 Still, you can start every `Question` TODo with a web search and iterate on the question wording.

+When all your thoughts are connected and your notes are clean, every project becomes less risky in terms of whether you're going to fail to learn anything long-term.
+If you take on a project where you don't understand all the justifications for what you're doing, not only are you going to be more likely to fail to get it to work, you're not going to remember what you did learn if you don't get it to work (because you'll assume what you learned wasn't helpful, and won't know what you missed).
+If you build up your thoughts based on other thoughts in your notes, then even if you fail farther downstream you'll still have built up some knowledge.
+In some sense, this is encouraging the "small" in INVEST strategy.

 ### Avoid duplicate learning

 You should pursue difficult goals, so that you don’t get lost in simple online classes (that you’ve